Attack on the twentieth convoy: Background

-The attack
+Attack

 On 19 April 1943, the twentieth transport left Mechelen transit camp carrying 1,631 Jewish men, women, and children.
 For the first time, the third-class carriages previously used were replaced by freight wagons with barbed wire covering the small windows.
 A special wagon, Sonderwagen, was added with 19 Jews (18 men and one woman) consisting of resistance members and "jumpers" from previous transports.
 These "special list" prisoners were marked on the back of their clothes with a cross painted in red so that guards would know to execute them immediately on arrival at Auschwitz.
 Eventually, three prisoners escaped from the wagon; a fourth was shot.